Rec. Sports Coach's Welcome Packet

 - Collaborate with opposing coaches to create the safest and best outcomes for all players.

-- Coaches must not promise any parent or child that they will be on their team.
+- Coaches must not promise any parent or child that they will be on your team.

 - Communicate to any prospective player/family that all registrations must go through the Rec.
 Dept. first.
 After registration is complete, players will be placed on a team.